When to give a raise

 What’s the right amount?

-The average raise is around 3% but it varies across industry and profession.
+Look for information about the average wage increase but remember it varies across industry and profession.
 Consider it a good starting point.
 You can decide whether individual employees deserve more or less.

 There's more to life than money

 Your employees don't have the same level of emotional investment in your business as you do.
 They don't own it – they merely work there.
 So salary is important to them.

 If you can't afford to give them a raise, however, you can make them feel appreciated in other ways.
 Movie tickets, extra holidays, restaurant vouchers and office awaydays can all help.